Hutton Cranswick railway station

 Hutton Cranswick railway station serves the village of Hutton Cranswick in the East Riding of Yorkshire, England.
 It is located on the Yorkshire Coast Line, 16+1/4 mi north of Hull and is operated by Northern who provide all passenger train services.

 The station has retained its main buildings, though they are now in residential use.
-It is unmanned, but a recent addition is an electronic ticket machine on the Southbound platform, where passengers can purchase or collect tickets.
+It is unstaffed, but a recent addition is an electronic ticket machine on the Southbound platform, where passengers can purchase or collect tickets.
 There are shelters and timetable posters on each platform and step-free access is available to both (the southbound one via the automatic level crossing at the Hull end).

 Services

 The station has a basic hourly service on weekdays to Hull and York southbound and Bridlington northbound, with additional calls at peak periods and certain trains running through to/from Scarborough.
-Sundays also sees an hourly service in each direction to Scarborough and to Sheffield via Hull.
+Sundays also see an hourly service in each direction to Scarborough and to Sheffield via Hull.